In this article:

 - transfer non-qualifying investments (NQI).

-How to submit an in-kind transfer
+How to submit a holdings transfer

-- Sign in to the Wealthsimple app on your mobile device
+- Log in to the Wealthsimple app

 - From the Home tab, select your desired account to transfer shares from